 ANATEL was established in 1997.
 It is mainly responsible for approving that telecommunication products meet quality and safety standards as well as standardized technical functions.
 Almost all telephone products that transmit radio frequencies, connect to the public telephone network, or use lithium batteries must obtain approval from this institution.
-This certification and approval process ensures that consumers' continued use of these products complies with all relevant quality and safety regULations.
+This certification and approval process ensures that consumers' continued use of these products complies with all relevant quality and safety regulations.

 Category I: Terminal products, including mobile phones, satellite phones, VOIP phones, mobile phone batteries, mobile phone chargers, telephone signal cables, and modems.